rs879254367

 Variant summary

 The NR_163945.1(LDLR-AS1):n.263G>A variant causes a non coding transcript exon change.
+The variant allele was found at a frequency of 0.0000086 in 465,096 control chromosomes in the GnomAD database, with no homozygous occurrence.
 In-silico tool predicts a benign outcome for this variant.
-Variant has been reported in ClinVar as Conflicting classifications of pathogenicity (no stars).
+Variant has been reported in ClinVar as Likely pathogenic (★★).

 Frequency